U.S. WWII 1942 Transitional M1910 Aluminum Canteen and Cover

 This set is best described as a transitional World War II canteen set rather than only a late M1910 or only an M1942.
 It has features of both descriptions.
 The carry system is still the M1910 pattern, while the canteen body and cap show 1942 wartime production changes.
 The side-seam cover with gray felt lining adds to that transitional character.

-The absence of the cup should be noted.
-The identifying features are the 1942 T.A.C.U.
-Co. canteen stamp, the 1942 JEFF Q.M.D. cover marking, the aluminum perimeter-seam body, and the black cap with cork seal.
-These details make the set a strong example of early World War II U.S. field equipment production.
+The unmarked aluminum nesting cup completes the basic canteen, cup, and cover arrangement.
+The identifying features of the set are the 1942 T.A.C.U.
+Co. canteen stamp, the 1942 JEFF Q.M.D. cover marking, the aluminum perimeter-seam body, the black cap with cork seal, and the fitted aluminum cup.
+Together, these features make the set a strong example of early World War II U.S. field equipment production.

 Provenance and Assessment

 Relics & Rifles collection.
 The canteen and cover were photographed as found, with no restoration performed.
 The set is documented as a 1942 U.S. Army aluminum canteen by T.A.C.U.
-Co. with a matching-period 1942 JEFF Q.M.D. canvas cover.
+Co. with a matching-period 1942 JEFF Q.M.D. canvas cover and an unmarked aluminum M1910-pattern nesting cup.
 Its main significance is the combination of older M1910 carrying features with early World War II aluminum canteen construction.